First Winter Campaign: Main Battles

 During the entire campaign, around 2,500 kilometers were covered by the enemy, more than 50 battles Ukrainians has successfully won.

 Because of the nature of the campaign, the armies covered much territory.
 Originally the main theater of war was the Yelizavhrad Oblast, but as the Bolshevik-Denikin front moved south, so did the campaign.

-The route of the First Winter Campaign passed through the territories of the present Zhytomyr (Romaniv, Lyubar, Chudniv districts), Kyiv (Tetiïv district), Cherkasy (almost all districts), Kirovohrad (almost all districts), Mykolaiv (Vradiyiv, Domaniv, Voznesensk, Novobuhsky, Kazan districts), Odesa (Mykolaiv, Lyubashivsky, Ananiyevsky, Baltic districts), Vinnytsia (in 1919 - Khmelnytsky, Kalynivsky, Kozyatynsky, Lipovetsky, Pohrebyschensky, Orativsky, the end of the campaign - Chechelnytsky, Bershadsky, Trostya, Tomashpilsky, Yampilsky, Tulchinsky, Pishchansky districts).
+The route of the First Winter Campaign passed through the territories of the present Zhytomyr (Romaniv, Lyubar, Chudniv districts), Kyiv (Tetiïv district), Cherkasy (almost all districts), Kirovohrad (almost all districts), Mykolaiv (Vradiyivka, Domanivka, Voznesensk, Novyi Buh, Kazanka districts), Odesa (Mykolaivka, Lyubashivka, Ananyiv, Balta districts), Vinnytsia (in 1919 - Khmilnyk, Kalynivka, Kozyatyn, Lypovets, Pohrebyshche, Orativ, the end of the campaign - Chechelnyk, Bershad, Trostianets, Tomashpil, Yampil, Tulchyn, Pishchanka districts).

 The main battles of the First Winter Campaign took place at Lypovets, Zhashkiv, Uman, Kaniv, Cherkasy, Smila, Zolotonosha, Olviopol, Holovanivsk, Haisyn, Voznesensk, Ananiv, and Balta.